domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 Theory is fun.
 Practice is bleak.
 Progress is a weed who refuses to believe the world sucks. --JoeJoe, Grid Operator, Greentech Media Poster via Disqus @disqus_f1ChKs4sTj

-To figure out what to write, ask yourself: What is the one book that you most badly want to read? --Courtesy of AML
+To figure out what to write, ask yourself: What is the one book that you most badly wish to read? --Courtesy of AML

+Many forms of Government have been tried, and will be tried in this world of sin and woe.
+No one pretends that democracy is perfect or all-wise.
+Indeed it has been said that democracy is the worst form of Government except for all those other forms that have been tried from time to time. --Winston S. Churchill, Former British Prime Minister